-Summary: Cities can also establish a formal city-utility partnership through a memorandum of understanding (MOU) to create a framework for shared city-utility building electrification goals.
+Summary: Cities can establish a formal city-utility partnership through a memorandum of understanding (MOU) to create a framework for shared city-utility building electrification goals.

 Benefits to the City Clear understanding of both city and utility goals, priorities, and expectations for collaboration.
 Strengthens the overall relationship between the city and utility.
-Benefits to the Utility utility.
-Potential for increased collaboration in other key areas of overlap, such infrastructure upgrade or replacement projects.
-Establish a utility M Risks/ Constraints Non-binding nature of the partnership may limit one or both parties' incentive to fully uphold the agreement or remain party to the agreement.
+Benefits to the Utility Potential for increased collaboration in other key areas of overlap, such as infrastructure upgrade or replacement projects.
+Esta L Risks/ Constraints Non-binding nature of the partnership may limit one or both parties' incentive to fully uphold the agreement or remain party to the agreement.

-tablish a city- utility MOU City and utility staff members work together to develop an MOU that outlines clear goals, priorities, and expectations for each party.
+blish a City- Itility MOU City and utility staff members work together to develop an MOU that outlines clear goals, priorities, and expectations for each party.
 City and utility staff members establish an energy advisory board to discuss building electrification goals and priorities, laying out a process for checking-in on progress towards objectives stated in the MOU and follow-on actions.
-For more information, see Section 5, Case Study 1: -------------------------------- --
+For more information, see Section 5, Case Study 1: · Tor more information, see Section 5, Case Study 1.